5 Ways the ‘Charmed’ Reboot Could Work

 4. The Next Generation Travel to 1976

 It is possible to do a story based on the future generation.
-Rather than in their own timeline, the likes of Wyatt and Chris Halliwell could end up travelling to 1976 and finding themselves stuck there.
-Or they could have an event that they need to change because of evil travelling from their own time to the past.
+Rather than in their own timeline, the likes of Wyatt and Chris Halliwell could end up traveling to 1976 and finding themselves stuck there.
+Or they could have an event that they need to change because of evil traveling from their own time to the past.

 This would give Charmed a chance to include some of the original characters, while focusing on new and intriguing storylines.
 It would also take the show out of a timeline that includes all the original cast members.